 Without debatement further, more or less,

 He should the bearers put to sudden death,

 Not shriving-time allow'd."

-The plucky, eager young Bob has been ordered to deliver a message to Alice.
-Bob, desperately wanting to please his superiors, runs along as fast as he can and hands over the envelope before the wax has dried.
-He watches, nervously, as Alice reads it and... wait, why is she pointing a gun at him?
+The plucky, eager young messenger has been ordered to deliver a message to the queen.
+The messenger, desperately wanting to please his superiors, runs along as fast as he can and hands over the envelope before the wax has dried.
+He watches, nervously, as the queen reads it and... wait, why is she pointing a gun at him?

 What do you mean, the message told her to?!

 This trope is when a character sends another — usually an Unwitting Pawn — to deliver a message containing the single instruction to harm the person delivering the message.
 While the instructions are usually fatal, that is not a requirement for the trope.
 This method of disposing of the Unwitting Pawn is usually a Kick the Dog moment for the person sending the message.

 Sometimes the message refers to the messenger, but not by name.
 This message often gets handed to a different messenger for delivery.
 Alternately, the messenger or another person intercepts and modifies the message.